palexander227/Access-Friendly-Site/README.md

 ## Description

-Using standard HTML elements like <div> and <span> allow for a considerable range of expression and robustness in their range of applicability.
+Using standard HTML elements like "div" and "span" allow for a considerable range of expression and robustness in their range of applicability.
 However, these tags give no real meaning for the general containers they reference.
 Semantic HTML attempts to overcome this problem by allowing for names of elements which more explicitly reveal the nature of their content.
 This is especially useful for those use cases were limited accessibility requires that an automated reader use the source code to create an alternative to the standard visual representation of the content.